Why Facebook No Longer Suggests Alcohol-Related Business Pages - and What You Can Do About It

 • Page Support Inbox

-While reviews do not always result in changes, they can provide clarification or correction if your Page was incorrectly flagged.
+While reviews do not guarantee changes, they can provide clarification or correction if your Page was incorrectly flagged.

 3. Shift Focus to Channels You Control

-Because organic recommendations may be limited for alcohol brands, successful businesses are diversifying their reach:
+Because organic recommendations may be limited for alcohol-related Pages, successful wineries and tasting rooms are diversifying how they reach consumers:

-• Email Marketing: Drive traffic directly to your Page or booking platform.
+Drive traffic directly to your website, booking platform, or events.

-• Instagram Cross-Promotion: Engagement across Meta platforms can still support visibility with existing audiences.
+Engagement across Meta platforms still supports visibility with existing audiences.

 What You Cannot Do

-There is no setting or appeal process that guarantees Facebook will resume recommending an alcohol-related Page.
-This limitation applies broadly across regulated industries and reflects platform-wide policy, not individual Page performance.
+There is no setting or appeal that guarantees Facebook will resume recommending an alcohol-related Page.
+This limitation applies broadly across regulated industries and is not based on Page performance.

-Attempting to reclassify your business inaccurately or remove age restrictions can lead to policy violations and account risk.
+Attempting to misclassify your business or remove age restrictions can lead to policy violations and increased account risk.

 • Leveraging paid and owned marketing channels

-• Driving traffic intentionally rather than relying on algorithmic discovery
+• Driving traffic intentionally rather than relying on algorithms

-For wineries and tasting rooms, this shift reinforces the importance of direct relationships with consumers — through email, booking platforms, and curated experiences - rather than depending solely on social media recommendations.
+For wineries and tasting rooms, this shift reinforces the importance of building direct relationships with consumers through email, booking platforms, and curated experiences rather than depending solely on social media recommendations.

 Jonathan Elliman